recsys2020/hyperbolic/README.md

-# Hyperbolic (variational) autoencoders for recommender systems
+# Hyperbolic (ordinary and variational) autoencoders for recommender systems
 Accompanying code for the paper